BitBagCommerce/SyliusCmsPlugin/doc/use_case_pages.md

 ## Creation on the admin page:
 ### If you haven't implemented the pages properly in your code yet, click here [Pages](pages.md)

-#### The process of creating page:
+#### The process of creating a page:
 - Access the administrator panel of the Sylius e-commerce system.
 - Navigate to the CMS section or the designated area for managing pages.
 - Select the option to create a new page.
-- Fill in the required fields in the page creation form, such as the name, content and slug.
+- Fill in the required fields in the page creation form, such as the name, content, and slug.
 - Save the page after filling in the necessary details and selecting any desired associations.
 - Repeat the process to add additional pages, as needed.
 - After refreshing the store page, the newly implemented changes should now be visible.